-At the beginning of 2015, the Trusts each consulted with outside counsel concerning the continued viability and fairness of the Facilities Sharing Agreements by and between each of the four Trusts and, based on advice of counsel, each of the Trusts determined that the formula and methodology being used should continue and was fair to all Trusts.
+As described in the Trust's Eleventh Annual Report, during the Accounting Period, the Trusts each consulted with outside counsel concerning the continued viability and fairness of the Facilities Sharing Agreements by and between each of the four Trusts and, based on advice of counsel, each of the Trusts determined that the formula and methodology being used should continue and was fair to all Trusts.

 - 18. Operating Fund: The Operating Fund was established at Wells Fargo Bank, N.A. as described in all the Trust's Annual Reports.
 During the Accounting Period, transfers were made from the Settlement Fund to the Operating Fund to pay anticipated operating expenses of the Trust. - 19.
 Set Aside Funds: The Trust continues to maintain separate funds for the defense and indemnification of Ordway and Milwaukee, Van Packer, Mac Arthur and Western Mac Arthur, and ERC as required by the Trust Documents and/or settlement agreements.
 These accounts hold the legally required amounts in cash and securities for certain indemnification obligations.
-During the Accounting Period, no claims were made against and nothing was paid from this fund. - Indemnity Fund (Self-Insured Retention): Section 4.6 of the Trust Agreement provides that the Trust shall indemnify the Trustees, the Trust's officers and employees, the Futures Representative, the TAC and each of their respective agents.
+During the Accounting Period, no claims were made against and nothing was paid from this fund.

+20. Indemnity Fund (Self-Insured Retention): Section 4.6 of the Trust Agreement provides that the Trust shall indemnify the Trustees, the Trust's officers and employees, the Futures Representative, the TAC and each of their respective agents.
 The Trustees, the Futures Representative, the TAC and their respective agents have a first priority lien upon the Trust's assets to secure the payment of any amounts payable to them pursuant to Section 4.6.
 In addition to the first priority lien on all the Trust's assets, in 2004, the Trust established an indemnity fund in the amount of \$40,000,000, as described in all the Trust's Annual Reports.
 All interest earned by the fund is returned to the Trust quarterly.
-During the Accounting Period, no claims were made against the indemnity fund and nothing was paid from the indemnity fund. - 21.
-Special Budget Fund: A Special Budget Fund was approved in the Oakland Court's May 18, 2005 Order to Approve and Settle Western Asbestos Settlement Trust's Annual Report and Accounting, Audited Financial Statements, and Claim Report; and to Approve
+During the Accounting Period, no claims were made against the indemnity fund and nothing was paid from the indemnity fund.